sgong-pdftron/stranger-docs/android/guides/advanced/annotation-syncing.md

     });
 ```

-### Receiving annotation changes
+## Receiving annotation changes
-Upon an annotation change event has received from another client, add the following to notify viewer about the change:
+When an annotation change event is received from cloud service, add the following to notify viewer about the change:
 ```java
 public void receivedAnnotationEvents(String xfdfCommand) {
     if (mToolManager.getAnnotManager() != null) {